Top 10 DailyArt Magazine Articles in 2022

-In Bruegel’s painting, in encyclopedic detail, he depicts countless technical and artisanal processes.
+Bruegel in his painting depicts countless technical and artisanal processes in encyclopedic detail.
 He has blended elements from antique and Romanesque architecture in the stone structure around the building’s exterior.
 This classic Renaissance masterpiece is so detailed that you can look at it endlessly.

 Check the DailyArt print with the Tower of Babel here.

 Who doesn’t love Leonardo da Vinci?
 The subject of this famous portrait is Cecilia Gallerani, painted when she was the mistress of Ludovico Sforza, Duke of Milan, and while Leonardo was in the Duke’s service.
 It is one of only four portraits of women painted by Leonardo.
 Gallerani was from a large family that was neither wealthy nor noble.
 Her father served for a time at the Duke’s court.